Cosmin Pașcovici: Club career

 Pașcovici was born on 12 April 1978 in Suceava, Romania and began playing football in 1997 at Rocar București in Divizia B. Half of year later he moved to Foresta Fălticeni II, then in the following season he joined Politehnica Iași.
 He spent the 1999–2000 season in Divizia C at Dorna Vatra Dornei, returning to Divizia B football after signing with Baia Mare.
 In 2001, Pașcovici went to play for Petrolul Ploiești where on 27 October he made his Divizia A debut under coach Costel Lazăr in a 3–0 home win over Ceahlăul Piatra Neamț.
-He scored his first goal in the competition on 16 March 2002, when he closed the score in a 2–1 loss in the Ploiești derby against Astra.
+He scored his first goal in the competition on 16 March 2002, when he closed the scoring in a 2–1 loss in the Ploiești derby against Astra.
 He stayed with Petrolul for only half a year, then went to play for Farul Constanța.
 In the 2004–05 season he scored a personal record of five goals, first in a 1–0 win over Dinamo București, the others coming in victories against Politehnica Timișoara, Rapid București, and both legs against Apulum Alba Iulia.
 At the end of the season, Farul reached the 2005 Cupa României final where coach Petre Grigoraș used him as a starter, replacing him with Mihai Baicu in the 75th minute of a 1–0 loss to Dinamo.

 For the 2006–07 season, Pașcovici joined Dinamo, coach Mircea Rednic using him in four games as the team won the title, but he left the club in the middle of the season to go to UTA Arad.
 In the same season he played two games in the early stages of Dinamo's UEFA Cup campaign, helping the club eliminate Hibernians and Skoda Xanthi as they reached the round of 32.
-On 1 December 2007, Pașcovici made his last appearance in the Romanian first league, playing for UTA in a 3–1 away loss to his former team, Dinamo, having a total of 110 appearances and 10 goals scored in the competition.
+On 1 December 2007, Pașcovici made his last appearance in the Romanian first league, playing for UTA in a 3–1 away loss to his former team, Dinamo, totaling 110 appearances with 10 goals in the competition.
 Afterwards, UTA was relegated to the second league where he stayed with the club for one season.
 Subsequently, he went back to play for two seasons at Farul in the same division.
 Pașcovici ended his career by playing in the 2011–12 third league for Eolica Baia.